Ebola virus cases in the United States: Third case: Amber Vinson

 On October 14, a second nurse at the same hospital, identified as 29-year-old Amber Vinson, reported a fever.
 Amber Joy Vinson was among the nurses who had provided treatment for Duncan.
 Vinson was isolated within 90 minutes of reporting the fever.
 By the next day, Vinson had tested positive for Ebola virus.
 On October 13, Vinson had flown Frontier Airlines Flight 1143 from Cleveland to Dallas, after spending the weekend in Tallmadge and Akron, Ohio.
 Vinson had an elevated temperature of 99.5 F before boarding the 138-passenger jet, according to public health officials.
 Vinson had flown to Cleveland from Dallas on Frontier Airlines Flight 1142 on October 10.
 Flight crew members from Flight 1142 were put on paid leave for 21 days.

 During a press conference, CDC Director Tom Frieden stated she should not have traveled since she was one of the health care workers known to have had exposure to Duncan.
 Passengers of both flights were asked to contact the CDC as a precautionary measure.

 It was later discovered that the CDC had, in fact, given Vinson permission to board a commercial flight to Cleveland.
 Before her trip back to Dallas, she spoke to Dallas County Health Department and called the CDC several times to report her 99.5 F temperature before boarding her flight.
 A CDC employee who took her call checked a CDC chart, noted that Vinson's temperature was not a true fever – a temperature of 100.4 F or higher – which the CDC deemed as "high risk", and let her board the commercial flight.
-On October 19, Vinson's family released a statement detailing her government-approved travel clearances and announcing that they had hired a Washington, DC, attorney, Billy Martin.
+On October 19, Vinson's family released a statement detailing her government-approved travel clearances and announcing that they had hired attorney Billy Martin.
 As a precaution, sixteen people in Ohio who had had contact with Vinson were voluntarily quarantined.
 On October 15, Vinson was transferred to the Emory University Hospital in Atlanta.
 Seven days later, Vinson was declared Ebola free by Emory University Hospital.

 Monitoring of other health care workers

-As of 15 October 2014, there were 76 Texas Presbyterian Hospital health care workers being monitored because they had had some level of contact with Thomas Duncan.
+As of 15 October 2014, there were 76 Texas Presbyterian Hospital health care workers being monitored, having had some level of contact with Thomas Duncan.
 On October 16, after learning that Vinson had traveled on a plane before her Ebola diagnosis, the Texas Department of State Health Services advised all health care workers exposed to Duncan to avoid travel and public places until 21 days after their last known exposure.